Grants, Scholarships & Loans

 Youth Service Fund (YSF) grants are made by the YSF Committee of the Conference Council on Youth Ministries at their January meeting.
 Applications are available online with more information and specific due dates.

 Golden Cross is a ministry that reaches out in love to the laity in our Annual Conference who are experiencing financial difficulty due to excessive medical expenses.
 Recipients must be active United Methodist members and be recommended for assistance by their pastor.
 For any questions or more information, email firstname.lastname@example.org.

 United Methodist Foundation is trustee of a special endowment called the “One Who Is Loved Fund.”
 This permanent endowment makes possible, love gifts to benefit children under the age of 18 who have special needs such as specialized medical equipment or supplies/medicine, transportation to hospitals or treatment centers, or other special needs.
 Pastors of the NC Conference are encouraged to recommend children for the fund.

-Grants for Racial Equity and Justice
+Grants for Race Equity and Justice

 Comprehensive Plan of Inclusiveness (CPI)

 The project must relate to the Comprehensive Plan of Inclusiveness (CPI) and must be developed by one or more United Methodist local church(es) with priority given to ethnic churches.
 The project must address one or more chronic social problems or concerns that impact United Methodist ethnic local churches or ethnic persons.
 Priority is given to new and pilot projects.

 The CORR Action Fund (CAF) grant program is established by the General Conference of The UMC for the empowerment of diversity, inclusion, and racial justice work within and outside the Church.